Zoran Luledzija

 Add localization messages

-The final step in our app is to implement the localization messages we've prepared, and observe how our app functions.
-With the help of the useIntl hook and the Formatted* components from the react-intl library, we are able to access these localization messages.
-The posted example demonstrates two different methods of access: an imperative and a declarative approach.
-Here, we will only demonstrate how to use these two methods to access the localization messages, with more details about them to be provided in the following section.
+The final step in our app development process is to implement the localization messages we've earlier prepared and observe how our app functions afterward.
+With the help of the useIntl hook and the Formatted* components from the react-intl library, we can easily access these localization messages.
+The provided example demonstrates two different methods of access: an imperative and a declarative approach.
+In this section, we will demonstrate how to use these two methods to access the localization messages, with more details to be provided in the following section.

 The App.jsx file: